bruceravel/demeter/documentation/SinglePage/macports.rst

   :demeter:`athena`, Open :guilabel:`Preferences` from
   :demeter:`athena`'s main menu.
 Open :guilabel:`gnuplot`, choose
   :guilabel:`terminal`, then set the value to ``wxt``.

+  ``aqua`` is another terminal choice that may work, although deglitching and the pluck buttons probably won't work with the ``aqua`` terminal.

 Great help from Macports
 ------------------------